Scammer Story

 1. Talk with them on the phone.
 A breeder will be more than willing to answer your questions.

 2. Check their Google Reviews.
 How many do they have and are they positive?
-If they have negative ones read and find out why.
+SEE the review section above under brokers, If they have negative ones read and find out why.
 As with any business you can't please everyone all the time and some people are really unreasonable customers.

 4. google: "cattery name" bad reviews. this will dig up hidden dirt if any.